Baking Gluten Free Bread in a Breadmaker

 5- Always put liquid ingredients into a bread maker pan first.
 Dry ingredients go on top.
 If you can whisk the dry ingredients together before pouring them into the pan, that is best.

 6- Keep a rubber spatula handy and help the bread maker out a bit during the mix cycle.
 Go around the pan with the spatula to help the ingredients incorporate.
+Th mixing paddles on bread machines don’t always get the dry ingredients off the sides of the pan, so using a rubber spatula can help.
+You’ll know after first use if your machine needs a little help mixing or not.

 7- Buy an instant read thermometer.
 They’re not expensive but make all the difference in helping you decide if your gluten free bread is really fully cooked.
 Always take your bread’s temperature before you take it out of the oven or the bread maker.
 It might look and smell done, but if it’s not over 205° F, it’s not done in the middle.
-Add extra time to your bread maker or put the bread maker pan into your oven on 350° F for another 5-10 minutes (keep taking its temperature).
+Add extra time to your bread maker or put the bread maker loaf pan into your oven on 350° F for another 5-10 minutes (keep taking its temperature).

 8- Let your bread cool in the pan for about 5-10 minutes.
 Lay the pan on its side for a few minutes, then shift to the other side for a few minutes.
 Gently remove it from the pan after it has cooled a bit, then cool completely on a wire rack before cutting (if you can resist!).

 10- Never refrigerate your breads or you will dry them out!
 If you can’t finish the whole loaf before it starts to get dry, you can slice the bread and freeze it in a zip-top freezer bag so you always have bread handy.
 Put parchment or wax paper between the slices to make separating the frozen slices easier.
 Then, just toast to enjoy!
+Or, use leftover bread that’s past its prime in homemade gluten free French Toast!

 *Some links in this post may be referral links.
 If you do decide to purchase a product at a retailer after following my link, I may receive a small commission, at no additional cost to you, which I use to pay for web hosting and services for this blog.
 Read my disclosure policy here.